roberthart56/intro_to_micropython/Input devices/temperature/README.md

 </figure>

+### Measuring temperature.

-### Here is one way to use the thermistor to make a practical thermometer that can be put in water.
+Here is one way to use the thermistor to make a practical thermometer that can be put in water.
 First, solder wire leads to the thermistor wires.

 <figure>
   <img src="./images/Th_solder.jpg" width="400" alt="my alt text"/>